 All of our campaigns will improve if we can learn from each other.
 We are eager to hear what worked and what didn’t work in your campaigns.
 What advice would you give to others that we can include in the next version of this guide?
 E-mail Margaret Brodkin at Margaret@fundingthenextgeneration.org.

 The guide is not a substitute for professional campaign consultation.
 If you need help finding the right campaign consultant, contact us for advice.
 And you can share the manual with your professional campaign consultant, once you have selected one.

-Hard copies are $25.
-Send an e-mail to email@example.com if you would like to make an order.
+Hard copies available at no cost.
+Send an e-mail to firstname.lastname@example.org if you would like to receive one or more.